isotope11/quote_app/README.markdown

 [This project is on github.](http://github.com/isotope11/isotope_quotes).
 We welcome forks and pull requests.
 We would love to hear from you if you have suggestions as well - just use github issues.

+## Development
+To get started developing, do this to set up your local environment:

+    bundle exec rake db:create db:migrate db:seed

+Run the tests:

+    bundle exec rake test